-1.6 Reduction of data
+2.6 Reduction of data

-Gravimeters do not give direct measurements of gravity.
-Rather, a meter reading is taken which is then multiplied by an instrumental calibration factor to produce a value of observed gravity ( $g{obs}$ ).
+Gravimeters do not give direct measurements of gravity; rather, a meter reading is taken which is then multiplied by an instrumental calibration factor to produce a value of observed gravity (known as gobs).
 The correction process is known as gravity data reduction or reduction to the geoid.
 The various corrections that can be applied are the following.

-Instrument drift: Gravimeter readings change (drift) with time as a result of elastic creep in the springs, producing an apparent change in gravity at a given stations.
+Instrument drift: Gravimeter readings change (drift) with time as a result of elastic creep in the springs, producing an apparent change in gravity at a given station.
 The instrumental drift can be determined simply by repeating measurements at the same stations at different times of the day, typically every 1 - 2 hours.

-Earth's tides: Just as the water in the oceans responds to gravitational pull of the Moon, and to a lesser extent of the Sun, so too does the solid earth.
-ET give rise to a change in gravity of up to three g.u. with a minimum period of about 12 hours.
-Repeated measurements at the same stations permit estimation of the necessary correction for tidal effects over short intervals, in addition to determination of the instrumental drift for a gravimeter.
+Earth's tides: Just as the water in the oceans responds to gravitational pull of the Moon, and to a lesser extent of the Sun, so too does the solid earth, which gives rise to a change in gravity of up to three g.u. with a minimum period of about 12 hours.
+Repeated measurements at the same stations permit estimation of the necessary correction for tidal effects over short intervals, in addition to the determination of the instrumental drift for a gravimeter.

-Observed gravity $(g{obs})$ - Gravity readings observed at each gravity station after corrections have been applied for instrument drift and earth tides.
+Observed gravity (gobs): Gravity readings observed at each gravity station after corrections have been applied for instrument drift and earth tides.

-Latitude correction $(g_n)$ - Correction subtracted from $g{obs}$ that accounts for Earth's elliptical shape and rotation.
-The gravity value that would be observed if Earth were a perfect (no geologic or topographic complexities), rotating ellipsoid is referred to as the normal gravity.
+Latitude correction $(g_n)$ : Correction subtracted from gobs that accounts for earth's elliptical shape and rotation.
+The gravity value that would be observed if the earth were a perfect (no geologic or topographic complexities) rotating ellipsoid is referred to as the normal gravity.

-$g_n = 978031.85 (1.0 + 0.005278895 \sin^2(lat) + 0.000023462 \sin^4(lat)) (mGal)$ where lat is latitude where h is the elevation (in m) at which the gravity station is above the datum (typically sea level).
+$g_n = 978031.85 (1.0 + 0.005278895 sin2(lat) + 0.000023462 sin4(lat)) (mGal) (4)$ where lat is latitude.

-Free-air corrected gravity $(g{fa})$ - The free-air correction accounts for gravity variations caused by elevation differences in the observation locations.
+Free-air corrected gravity $(g{fa})$ : The free-air correction accounts for gravity variations caused by elevation differences in the observation locations.
 The form of the free-air gravity anomaly, $g{fa}$ , is given by:

-$$g{fa} = g{obs} - g_n + 0.3086h \ (mGal)$$
+$$g{fa} = gobs - g_n + 0.3086h \ (mGal) \tag{5}$$